enzo-dante/SQL/sql-db-structure.md

-# SQL injection attack

-if user input isn't scrubbed the db is vulnerable to the user enter SQL commands into their input and getting private db data

-the below blindly concatenates to SQL command and since 1=1 would be true for every record all records would be returned

-ex:

-Enter a song title:
-Heartless' OR 1=1 OR '

-# SQL PreparedStatement

-A PreparedStatement can protect against SQL injection attacks because they are only pre-compiled once and the userInput is being treated as literal values and not as SQL

-A StringBuilder concatenates string to SQL command, while a PreparedStatement would substitute literal value as title

-ex:

-__vulnerable StringBuilder__
-SELECT name FROM artist_list WHERE title = 'Heartless' OR 1=1 OR ';

-__protected PreparedStatement__
-SELECT name FROM artist_list WHERE title = 'Heartless OR 1=1 OR ';

 # SQL vs mySQL

 - SQL is a query language, whereas MySQL is a relational database that uses SQL to query a database